uuf6429/phpstan-phpdoc-type-resolver/README.md

 - *[`ThisTypeNode`] is converted into [`IdentifierTypeNode`] for the currently-passed class.
 - *[`GenericTypeNode`] to either [`ConcreteGenericTypeNode`] or [`TemplateGenericTypeNode`] based on if the received instance contains unresolved generic/template types.
-- PHPStan locally-defined or imported-types, a [`VirtualTypeNode`] will be provided (instead of an [`IdentifierTypeNode`] with just the type name).
+- PHPStan locally-defined or imported-types, a [`TypeDefTypeNode`] will be provided (instead of an [`IdentifierTypeNode`] with just the type name).

 (*) conversion is mandatory, failures will trigger some sort of exception (meaning: the original type _should_ never be